dchowitz/slire/README.md

 TODOs:

-- think twice before injecting `find` and `count`
-- what about arbitrary queries?
 - consider adapter type for data access (and consequently a factory)
 - big factory as alternative for purpose-built adapters